-After an exclusive stint this week on Crunchyroll, now you can watch the third and final film, directed by Cowboy Bebop's Shinichiro Watanabe and scored by Flying Lotus, which fills in the backstory on why that ban was enacted in the first place.
+Now available to watch on Crunchyroll, the third and final film, directed by Cowboy Bebop's Shinichiro Watanabe and scored by Flying Lotus, fills in the urgent backstory on why that ban was enacted in the first place.

 Black Out 2022 is set three years after the events of Blade Runner in the same myopic Los Angeles metropolis Detective Rick Deckard (Harrison Ford) patrolled, with one key difference.
 The Tyrell Corporation has begun producing replicants that live natural lifespans.
 They're indistinguishable from humans except for a serial number on their eyeballs and a database that stores all their identities.